-- 1 Turn on the accessory, then place it close to your radio aligning the Bluetooth Pairing Location on the radio to the blue dot-pairing indicator on the accessory. - 2 If the pairing process is successful, you hear an incremental-pitched tone to indicate paired.
+- 1 Turn on the accessory, then place it close to your radio aligning the Bluetooth Pairing Location on the radio to the Bluetooth Pairing Location (a blue dot) on the accessory. - 2 If the pairing process is successful, you hear an incremental-pitched tone to indicate paired.

 If the pairing process fails, you hear a short, low-pitched tone.
-The display shows Bluetooth alternating with pairing failed.
+The display shows Bluetooth pairing failed.
 Repeat step 1 again.

 3 The radio continues to connect to the device.
 If the connecting process is successful, you hear an incremental-pitched tone.
-The display shows <Device Type> alternating with connected, and the Bluetooth icon turns from ≱ to ☑.
+The display shows <Device Type> connected, and the Bluetooth icon turns from ≯ to

 If the device already have pairing records and the connecting process fails, you hear a short, low-pitched tone.
-The display shows <Device Type> alternating with connect failed.
+The display shows <Device Type> connect failed.
 Repeat step 2 to reconnect the Bluetooth device.

-If the connecting process is immediately following the pairing process and the connecting process fails to complete within the 6 seconds, you hear a decremental-pitched tone to indicate unpaired.
-The display shows Device Type> alternating with unpaired.
+If the connecting process immediately follows the pairing process and the connecting process fails to complete within 6 seconds, you hear a decremental-pitched tone to indicate unpaired.
+The display shows <Device Type> unpaired.
 Repeat step 1 to re-initiate the pairing process.